 On the 1st of December 2019, the EOSC Enhance project started with the mandate of bringing forward the developments of the EOSC Portal, running until the end of November 2021.

 All along the path towards the implementation of the European Open Science Cloud (EOSC), the open science community has grown increasingly familiar with EOSC branding and the message it conveys.

 The cloud and stars of the logo, as well as the fonts, colours, and all the other elements consistently used in official materials, such as videos and posters, have played an important role in the dissemination of the EOSC principles and the constant expansion of the EOSC community.

-The new EOSC branding guidelines approved in April 2020 by the EOSC Executive Board (EB) are going to be valid until 31 December 2020, which marks the end of the EOSC EB mandate.
+The current EOSC branding guidelines approved in April 2020 by the EOSC Executive Board (EB) are valid until new ones are defined.